 Nodules may also develop on or around the thyroid gland.
 In many cases, the presence of nodules does not indicate thyroid cancer.
 However, it is necessary to consult with an experienced endocrinologist to have nodules evaluated to rule this out.

 Several years ago, the American College of Physicians recommended that all women over the age of 50 get thyroid testing once or more every 5 years.
-However, because people of all ages can be affected by thyroid disease, testing may take place far sooner than that.
+However, because thyroid disease can affect people of all ages, testing may take place far sooner than that.